Arkansas flag

 Is footage of a law enforcement officer's death available to the public in Arkansas?

-No, not to the general public.
+Not automatically, but the public is not entirely shut out.
 Ark.
-Code Ann. § 12-6-701 makes such recordings confidential and exempt from FOIA disclosure, with access limited mainly to the officer's family, the investigating agencies, and attorneys involved in related criminal or civil proceedings.
+Code Ann. § 12-6-701 makes such recordings confidential and exempt from FOIA disclosure, with automatic access limited mainly to the officer's family, the investigating agencies, and attorneys involved in related criminal or civil proceedings.
+Any other person can petition the circuit court in the county where the record is located for access on a showing of good cause.

 How long do Arkansas police departments keep body camera footage?